ulfboge/coops-malanje/README.md

 ## Recent Updates

-1. Added a new `communes` table to improve data organization
+1. Added new cooperatives from additions_250408.csv
-2. Updated the `cooperatives` table to include a reference to communes
-3. Removed the unnecessary `no` column from the cooperatives.csv file
-4. Created migration scripts to update the database schema
-5. Updated import scripts to handle the new data structure
+2. Updated schema with new fields and constraints
+3. Added data validation and cleaning procedures
+4. Enhanced export functionality with new Python scripts
-6. Added GeoJSON export functionality for web visualization
+5. Added Mapbox integration for web visualization
+6. Improved data import process with better error handling
+7. Added support for European number formatting in imports

 ## Database Structure